Skip to main content

 How It Works

 The only workflow that survived my own bad habits is a three-step loop: pick the right module, stress-test the live feed with filters, and require convergence before I size risk.
-I use Market Insights as a loop, not a museum tour.
+I don't browse Market Insights — I interrogate it.

 1. Choose the module that matches the question.
-If I am hunting urgency, I start in Options Flow.
+If I'm hunting urgency, I start in Options Flow.
 If I want broad skew, I open Market Tide.
 If I care about hidden size, I open Dark Pool.
-If I am researching policy-sensitive names, I open Congress.
+If I'm researching policy-sensitive names, I open Congress.

 2. Analyze live data with filters that match my horizon.
-I let the tools update during market hours, drill into details when something spikes, and write down the hypothesis before I trade so I do not retrofit a story to a chart.
+I let the tools update during market hours, drill into details when something spikes, and write down the hypothesis before I trade — that way I don't retrofit a story to the chart after the fact.

 Who Should Use Market Insights?